 WHO TAKES BSE LEVEL 2 CERTIFICATION?

-The BSE (Bicycle Standard of Excellence) Level 2 Certification exam is open to anyone who has six months or more full-time professional experience repairing bicycles (one year or more is recommended).
+The BSE (Bicycle Standard of Excellence) Level 2 Certification exam is open to anyone who has six months or more full-time professional experience repairing bicycles, or the equivalent hours (1,000) obtained part-time.
+We recommend having at least one year full-time experience, or the 2,000-hour part-time equivalent.
 This is a certification for experienced professionals, not a certification for trainees.
 If you have less than six months, but more than three months, full-time professional experience, you should consider taking the BSE Level 1 Certification exam.

 HOW DO I APPLY AND GET ACCEPTED?

-Before acceptance into the BSE Level 2 exam, you must provide references that verify you have at least six months full-time professional experience.
+Before acceptance into the BSE Level 2 exam, you must provide references that verify you have at least six months full-time professional experience, or the 1,000-hour part-time equivalent.
 If you do not meet this experience requirement, you cannot take the exam for BSE Level 2 Certification.
 In this case, you should consider taking the Bicycle Repair & Overhaul training program to earn a certificate of completion.

 HOW DO I KNOW THAT I’M READY TO TAKE THE TEST?